mlowasp/sproxy/README.md

 #...
 ```

-You can use SPROXY to load-balance every tcp connection to a random TOR circuit using the following sproxy.conf file:
+You can use SPROXY to load-balance every incoming tcp connection to a random TOR circuit using the following sproxy.conf file:

 ```
 [settings]